nusratatiya/shortest-midd-path/README.md

 # Shortest Midd Path
 Programming assignment for CSCI0302: Algorithms and Comlpexity at Middlebury College

-An implentation of the Bellman Ford's Algorithm to find the shortest route from two points.
+An implentation of the Bellman Ford's Algorithm to find the shortest route between two points.
 The default outputed path is a list of streets one must take to get from 75 Shannon Street (Computer Science Building) to a restaurant in Middlebury.

 ## Description
 This algorithm uses dynamic programming to determine the shortest path between the two points stated in Main.java.
 By using a reverse adjaceny list, I was able to reduce the overall time complexity.